Backbase/backbase.github.io/content/posts/unpublished/exploring-code-generation-with-swiftgen/post.md

 > **Note:**
 >
-> Even though we can use any of [String Format Specifiers](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/Strings/Articles/formatSpecifiers.html) in `.strings` files it is good practice to properly format attributes in the application itself and pass the result as a String value.
+> Even though we can use any of [String Format Specifiers](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/Strings/Articles/formatSpecifiers.html) in `.strings` files it is good practice to properly format attributes in the app itself and pass the result as a String value.
 >
-> This way application will be responsible for proper formatting without "employing" the Operating System to format inputs on the application's behalf.
+> This way app will be responsible for proper formatting without "employing" the Operating System to format inputs on the app's behalf.

 As we are using a "structured" template for localization, constants will be structured into namespaces where `.` (dot) is considered as delimiter (we are able to override it via configuration).